Why paying Zakat in the UK

 “Needy Muslims should be able to see the wealth of the rich Muslims and should be able to receive their portion of Zakat”.
 (Sheikh Fawzan)

-Who are the Fuqarah
+Who qualifies for Zakat: the Fuqarah

-The “AL FAQIR” category refers to people who can’t provide for themselves, who can’t cover their needs and the needs of their dependents in term of food, drink, clothes and dwelling.
+The “Al Faqir” category refers to people who can’t provide for themselves, who can’t cover their needs and the needs of their dependents in term of food, drink, clothes and dwelling.
 In the UK, this category includes anyone who is unemployed and forbidden from working.
 Additionally, it covers those with no recourse to public funds (NRPF).
-Furthermore, those who are eligible to take employment in the UK but who are not entitled to public funds and genuinely struggle to find work usually fall into this category.

-Who are the Masakin
+Who qualifies for Zakat: the Masakin

 In the UK, they could be: